Public Relations & Communications services

 Working on Print Publications

-When working with the Office of Public Relations and Communications on printed graphic design projects, please note that our average turnaround time is four weeks.
+When working with the Office of Public Relations & Communications on printed graphic design projects, please note that our average turnaround time is four weeks.
 Please take this into consideration when determining whether or not you will create your own print publications or work with our designer.

 Gather your content